TO INSPIRE IS TO

 THIS IS MY STORY.

 I disliked my line of work and slowly began to dislike my life because of it.
-Every day, I was either stressed or tired and felt “suffocated” in my own life.
-I knew a change needed to happen but I was so scared to let others down.
+I felt “suffocated” in my own life.
+I knew a change needed to happen but I was scared to let others down.
 I couldn’t sleep and started to withdraw from friends and family until I finally quit my job.

 I signed up to the gym and had a couple of sessions with a personal trainer.
 I started to train once a week, twice a week and then slowly increased to five to six times a week.
 I became addicted!
 I was shocked that something so simple could make me feel so much better.
 Amazingly, there was something very therapeutic about lifting heavy sh*t and putting it back down.
 Training helped me not just develop physical but also mental strength.
 It gave me more direction and clarity.